yEAh-Games/collections-news/_posts/2023-02-25-announcing-the-end-of-the-line-for-the-yeah-encyclopedia.md

 layout: post
 title:  "Announcing the end of the line for the yEAh Encyclopedia"
 author: tallinn
-categories: [News/announcements, Official, Products]
+categories: [Announcements, Official, Retirement, Products]
 image: archive/img/encyclopedias.jpg
-tags: [retirement]
+tags: [retirement, products, network]
 ---

 After a long tenure, we've announced we will be retiring the yEAh Games Encyclopedia as part of the Archives.
 This comes after a lengthy discussion, but ultimately, we've decided that it's best for the company.